 \section{Abstract}

 Quantum process tomography has become increasingly critical as the need grows for robust verification and validation of candidate quantum processors.
-Here, we present an approach to efficient quantum process tomography that uses a physically motivated ansatz for an unknown quantum process.
+Here, we present an approach for efficient quantum process tomography that uses a physically motivated ansatz for an unknown quantum process.
 Our ansatz bootstraps to an effective description for an unknown process on a multi-qubit processor from pairwise two-qubit tomographic data.
-Further, our approach can inherit from the two-qubit tomography scheme insensitivity to system preparation and measurement error.
+Further, our approach can inherit insensitivity to system preparation and measurement error from the two-qubit tomography scheme.
 We benchmark our approach using numerical simulation of noisy three-qubit gates, and show that it produces highly accurate characterizations of quantum processes.
 Further, we demonstrate our approach experimentally, building three-qubit gate reconstructions from two-qubit tomographic data.